iamlemec/fastpat/README.md

 fastpat fetch SOURCE
 ```

 This library ships with a list of source files for each type, however this will become out of date over time.
 As such, you can also specify your own metadata path containing these files.
-You can do this by passing the `--metadir` flag directly or by setting the `PATENTS_METADIR` environment variable.
+You can do this by passing the `--metadir` flag directly or by setting the `FASTPAT_METADIR` environment variable.
 If you've cloned this repository locally, you can also update the files in `fastpat/meta`.

 #### Parsing Data